Those of you who lift weights will be familiar with “

 If last week’s Skill Building Thursday focused on the upper body of Celebrating, today’s workout is targeting the lower body: your grief muscles.

 Without both, you end up out of balance with either strong legs and puny arms, or a strong upper body and chicken legs.
 In extreme, neither is attractive.
 Here are 7 reasons you need to build your grieving muscles.

 1. Grieving forms you.
-Grieving is not as fun as celebrating.
-Cross-cultural workers are not adept in celebrating, often to avoid being overcome by pride; but many also dodge grieving to try to escape pain.
+Let’s face it, grieving is not as fun as celebrating.
+Yet, many cross-cultural workers are not adept in celebrating often because we want to avoid being overcome by pride; but many also dodge grieving to try to escape pain.
 Grief can be like pounding waves, which over time influence the contours of the shore.
 It is important to trust that you are like the beach, and you will not be overcome by grief.